hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Challenge.md

 # Challenge

-This section will heavily rely on Challenge events, there will be a lot of calls to retrieve and save the cards, stats, playingField and currentHand.
-Player Ids and Challenge Id will constantly be values to reference the rest of the game, these two Ids will allow you to do anything with the challenge.
+This section will rely heavily on Challenge events.
+There will be a lot of calls to retrieve and save the cards, stats, playingField, and currentHand.
+Player Ids and Challenge Id will constantly be values to reference the rest of the game - these two Ids will allow you to do anything with the challenge.

 Create 4 events:

 * action_pullCard
 * action_pushCard
 * action_playCard
 * action_endTurn

-<q>**Important!** Make sure the cloud code for these events cloud code is edited in the challenge event tab of the cloud code section *not the event's tab*.</q>
+<q>**Important!** Make sure the Cloud Code for these events is edited in the challenge event tab of the Cloud Code section *not the event's tab*.</q>

 ## action_pullCard